Marga (East Syriac diocese): Topographical survey

 The Christian topography of the ʿAqra region before the fourteenth century is known in unusually fine detail.
 The seventh-century History of Rabban Bar ʿIdta and Thomas of Marga's ninth-century Book of Governors supply the names of a large number of nearby monasteries, sanctuaries, and villages, many of which can be localised.

 There were more than twenty monasteries in the Marga region in the ninth century.
 Besides the important monasteries of Rabban Bar ʿIdta and Mar Yaʿqob of Beth ʿAbe, there were three other monasteries in the Sapsapa district: the monastery of Bar Tura, the monastery of Rabban Cyprian; and the monastery of Mar Ishoʿrahma.
 There was a 'great monastery' in either the Nahla d'Malka or Talana district.
 In Beth Rustaqa there were monasteries of Mar Gregory, Mar Aba, Mar Hnanishoʿ, Abba Hbisha and Mar Ithallaha.
 At least ten other monasteries are known to have existed in the ninth century, but they cannot now be confidently localised.
 Little is known of most of these monasteries and, with two exceptions, none are mentioned after the tenth century.

 The monastic histories also mentioned over sixty East Syriac villages either in the Marga region or not far beyond it, some of which still had Christian communities in 1913.
 The histories often indicate at least the approximate locality of these villages, and many of their names remain recognisable today.

-A striking passage in the Book of Governors also describes how schools were founded in a number of monasteries and villages in the Marga region by the eighth-century reformer Rabban Babaï.
+A passage in the Book of Governors also describes how schools were founded in a number of monasteries and villages in the Marga region by the eighth-century reformer Rabban Babaï.
 Evidently the importance of education was recognised by several influential East Syriacs in the region, and at least some villages were sufficiently prosperous to maintain schools:

 When this blessed man had come to the country of Marga, he first of all gathered together the scholars and founded the hudra, and revised and corrected the sections.
 He next built a school in Bashosh, a village of Sapsapa, and after this another in the monastery of Barsil, in the province of Garin, another in the monastery of Shamira, another in the monastery of Qori, another in ʿEqra, another in Khardes, another in Shalmath, another in Beth ʿEdraï, another in Htara, another in Maqqabtha, another in Sawra d’Niram d’Raʿawatha, another in Qob, another in Nerab Barzaï, another in Gube, another in the monastery of Mar Ephrem, another in the monastery of Mar Ahha, another in Maya Qarire, another in Beth Asa, another in Beth Sati, another in Beth Qardagh, another in Hennes, another in Beth Rastaq, another in Beth Narqos and another in Beth Tarshmaye.

 This prosperity did not last.
 Few of the Marga villages named in the monastic histories are mentioned again, and it is very probable that by the fourteenth century the only East Syriac villages which remained in the ʿAqra region were the twenty or thirty villages which survived into the nineteenth century.